abiros123/Quantum-Computing-Projects-Resources/README.md

 - Qiskit Exercises.ipynb
   - Introductory notebook on exercises using Qiskit, derived from the IBM tutorial
 - Ising Model Qiskit.ipynb
-  - One-dimensional Ising model subroutine without any approximations like QAOA
+  - Ongoing project for the One-dimensional Ising model subroutine without any approximations like QAOA